BB1464/Academic_Blog/content/home/experience.md

         * Analysing
         * Modelling
-        * Writting of Report
+        * Writting Report

-  - title: Data Analyst
+  - title: Business Scientist
     company: University of Ibadan
     company_url: ''
     # company_logo: org-x
     location: Ibadan
     date_start: '2018-01-01'
     date_end:
-    description: I was involved in analyzing and teaching students on how to use R statistical software.
+    description: I was involved in analyzing and teaching students on how to use R statistical software for reproducible research.

 design:
   columns: '2'